n9e6y/kaggle-dataset-downloader/README.md

 ## Usage

-To use the Kaggle Dataset Downloader, run the `downloader.py` script with Python:
+To use the Kaggle Dataset Downloader, run this script with Python:

 ```
 python -m kaggle_downloader/downloader owner/dataset-name [options]